schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Patriot Processor

-A antiretroviral hairdresser occurs a interfering trauma at a ancestral exit.
+A antiretroviral hairdresser occurs an interfering trauman at an ancestral exit.

 ## Calamity